 The State of Connecticut requests a waiver/amendment under the authority of section 1915(b) of the Act.
 The Medicaid agency will directly operate the waiver.

-The name of the waiver program is CT EPSDT EIS Qualified Program Waiver
+The name of the waiver program is Connecticut Early Intervention Services (EIS) Pursuant to Early and Periodic Screening, Diagnostic and Treatment (EPSDT) Services Qualified Program Waiver

 (List each program name if the waiver authorizes more than one program.).